ekomey/Troll-E/README.md

 ## How to Run
 - Install Android Studio
-- Import folder into Android Studio
+- Import the project into Android Studio
-- Create an emulated Android device with an API of 22 and above
+- Create an emulated Android device with an API of 24 and above
 - Run on the emulator
-- If you have a physical android phone, transfer the apk file to your phone to install it directly
+- If you have a physical android phone, transfer the "app-debug.apk" file to your phone and locate it in your phone to install it directly